Son of former scrum-half Nick and brother to hooker Tom, Leicester Tigers is in the blood of scrum-half Ben Youngs.

-The scrumhalf's quick delivery has served him well and he made a big impact early on in his England career.
+The scrumhalf's quick delivery served him well as he made a big impact early on in his England career.
 He is the youngest player to represent the Tigers in the Premiership and is the son of former England international Nick Youngs.

-His fast accurate pass and eye for the gap are some of his best assets and make him for than a handful in an England jersey.
+By 2014/15 he was leading Tigers as skipper in the absence of club captain Ed Slater and passing 50 Tests with England before playing in the Grand Slam triumph a year later.
 He was also a central figure in England’s high tempo game that secured the Wallaby whitewash at Sydney.
 Ben also produced a sumptuous performance in the 37-21 victory over South Africa in the Old Mutual Wealth Series at Twickenham in November.

 |2006 - present|

 |2008 - 2009|